sweng-epfl/public/project/bootcamp/WebAPI.md

 The `baseUrl` parameter is the base URL of the API.
 The `addConverterFactory` method specifies how the response will be converted to an object.
 In this case, we use `GsonConverterFactory` (the G instead of J is intentional, it is named after Gson, a library that handles JSON).
 This will convert the response to a `BoredActivity` object.

+> [!TIP]
-> :information_source: You don't need to store all value fields in the response from the server into the data class `BoredActivity`, you can keep a subset of those that you want.
+> You don't need to store all value fields in the response from the server into the data class `BoredActivity`, you can keep a subset of those that you want.
 Retrofit won't complain about missing properties since it only maps what we need, and it won't even complain if we were to add properties that are not in the JSON response.

 Now, we can create an instance of the `BoredApi` interface: